Anna Maria Abbona

 Varietal/Blend: Nebbiolo

-Vineyard Area: From the estate's vines in Monforte d'Alba within Bricco San Pietro (among the highest elevation Barolo designations).
+Vineyard Area: From the estate's vines in Monforte d'Alba within Bricco San Pietro (among the highest elevation Barolo crus).

 Elevation: 450 to 550 meters